 Allergy medicines treat symptoms like sneezing, a runny nose, and watery eyes.
 You can buy some of these medicines over the counter.
 Others need a doctor's prescription.

 Antihistamines block the effects of histamine -- a chemical the body releases in response to an allergy trigger, like mold or dust mites.
 Your child can take these medicines as a syrup, chewable tablet, or nasal spray.
 Because some antihistamines cause drowsiness, you might want to give them to your child right before bedtime.

 What about decongestants to get rid of a stuffy nose?
 Doctors say these medicines aren’t a good idea for children.
-If your child needs relief, ask his doctor about treatments that will help.
+If your child needs relief, ask their doctor about treatments that will help.

 Immunotherapy makes kids less sensitive to their allergy triggers.
 This treatment comes as a series of shots, or as tablets that go under your child’s tongue.

 Doctors give allergy shots once or twice a week to start and then at longer intervals (every 2 weeks, then once a month).
 Each shot has a dose of your child's allergy trigger -- like pollen or ragweed -- that gets larger with each shot.
 After 6 to 12 months on this treatment, children shouldn't react as strongly to their trigger.